 1.0 GENERAL PREPARATION FOR EXAM

 Develop knowledge and skill to prepare patients for, and assist physicians

-in the examination of patients; and to perform basic diagnostic tests. perform vital signs.
-Perform correct handwashing.
-Wrap items for autoclaving.
-Perform sterilization techniques.
+in the examination of patients; and to perform basic diagnostic tests.
+Perform vital signs.
+Perform correct handwashing, sanitation, and chemical disinfection.
+Prepare items for autoclaving, scrubbing, gowning, gloving, and surgical assisting .
 Dispose of biohazardous materials.
 Practice standard precautions.
 Perform visual acuity testing with the snellen chart.
 Perform screening test for color blindness.
 Perform screening test for audio perceptions.
 Practice positioning and draping patients for examination.
 Prepare examination trays and assist the physician as requested.